guilda-dev/guilda-doc-en/docs/aboutPowerSystem/0TopPage.md

 - 35 loads (▼ in the figure).
 - And branches connecting each busbar (lines connecting busbars).

-The components are brifly explained one-by-one in the following segments.
+The components are briefly explained one-by-one in the following segments.

 ---